CharlesSchimmel/md-graph/README.md

 ## Usage
 ```
-Usage: md-graph (-l|--library ARG) [-d|--default-extension ARG]
+Usage: md-graph (-l|--library ARG) [-d|--default-ext ARG]
                 ((-o|--orphans) | (-u|--unreachable) | (-s|--subgraph ARG) |
-                  (-b|--backlink ARG))
+                  (-b|--backlink ARG)) [--inc-static ARG] [--inc-nonex ARG]
+  A utility for graph operations on a collection of markdown files
 ```

-* `-l, --library` - Required; folders or files to include in the graph.
+- `-l, --library` Required.
+The folders or files to include in the graph.
     Folders will be recursively searched.
-* `-d, --default-extension` - Optional, defaults to `.md`; extension to use for links that do not specify an extension
-* Required, one of:
+- Required, one of:
-  - `-o, --orphans` - find files that are not linked to or from
+    - `-o, --orphans` Find files that are not linked to or from
-  - `-u, --unreachable` - find files that are not linked to
+    - `-u, --unreachable` Find files that are not linked to
-  - `-s, --subgraph FILE` given a file, find the subgraph of its forward links
+    - `-s, --subgraph FILE` Given a file, find the subgraph of its forward links (and its forward links' forward links, etc)
-  - `-b, --backlink FILE` given a file, find its backlinks
+    - `-b, --backlink FILE` Given a file, find its backlinks
+- Optional:
+    - `-d, --default-extension` Default `md`.
+Extension to use for links that do not specify an extension (like WikiLinks and VimWiki markdown links)
+    - `--inc-static=True|False` Default `True`.
+Includes static files in the output (files that were linked to and can be resolved)
+    - `--inc-none=True|False` Default `False`.
+Includes none-existant files in the output (files that were linked to but can not be resolved - includes HTTP links)

 ## Installing
 ```